 You will need to set aside some time to manage the competition and engage with your entrants if you want to make the most of your giveaway, so ensure you’ve got time to spare to reply to comments/emails and encourage more entries.

-12. They make you think
+12. Competitions make you think.

 Competitions work best when they’re part of a bigger plan.
 Define what you want to achieve with your business, set yourself some goals to help you get there and ways to smash those goals.
 Competitions should be used as a way to smash bigger goals.